Americans vaccinated against COVID-19 still wait for advice - WTMJ

 “Making the decision to go by the science is also making the decision that you’re going to have to make a decision, which is really difficult when the science isn’t settled,” he told the AP.
 “They’re drinking from a firehose of science, and sometimes, it gets messy.”

-More than 54 million Americans have received at least one dose of vaccine, and slightly more than half — nearly 28 million — have gotten the recommended two doses.
+More than 55.5 million Americans have received at least one dose of vaccine, and slightly more than half of those — 28.7 million — have gotten the recommended two doses.
 The single-dose Johnson & Johnson shot soon will add a couple million more Americans with questions about what new freedoms they can safely enjoy.

 “I do hope I get to see my great-grandchildren more,” said Rolando Solar, 92, who received his second dose in Miami Wednesday.
 “But I know things will not go back to normal and, for an old man like me, this is as good as it will be.”